Vietnam.vn - Nền tảng quảng bá Việt Nam

 “After the incident at Thai Hoa Palace, the museum quickly deployed urgent solutions.
 The three thrones in the exhibition space were placed in glass cages to protect the treasures and artifacts,” said Mr. Ngo Van Minh.

-According to the Director of the Hue Royal Antiquities Museum, there are still some large artifacts such as: King Khai Dinh's Dragon Bed, King Bao Dai's Palanquin... that are difficult to implement the solution of placing in glass cages.
-The museum has increased the security force 24/7 to ensure the safety of the artifacts, and also guide and serve visitors.
+According to the Director of the Hue Royal Antiquities Museum, there are still some large artifacts such as: King Khai Dinh's Dragon Bed, King Bao Dai's Palanquin..., which are difficult to implement the solution of placing in glass cages.
+The museum has increased the security force 24/7 to ensure the safety of the artifacts, and at the same time guide and serve visitors.

 Precious thrones from the Nguyen Dynasty have been placed in glass cases - photo 4